electrolux-oss/infrawallet/README.md

 - Swift response times with cached cost data, ensuring rapid access to financial insights fetched from cloud platforms
 - Easy configuration and deployment as a Backstage plugin, both frontend and backend plugins are production-ready

-\*_This version prioritizes AWS and Azure as the primary cloud vendors, but the framework is designed to be extensible to support others.
-Feel free to contribute to the project or wait for the next version with expanded cloud vendor support._
+\*_The latest version supports AWS, Azure and GCP cost aggregation while the framework is designed to be extensible to support others.
+Feel free to contribute to the project._

 ## Getting started